-- When you arrive at a job site, always identify power lines and high-voltage equipment, and point them out to your coworkers. - Assume all overhead power lines are energized, including service drops running between poles and buildings. - Check the site daily because conditions may change. - Review your emergency plan before work begins so everyone knows what to do in case of power line contact.
+- Perform a hazard assessment of the work site every day before work begins.
+Look for overhead power lines, poles, and guy wires.
+Point them out to your coworkers. - Assume all overhead power lines are energized, including service drops running between poles and buildings. - Check the site daily because conditions may change. - Review your emergency plan before work begins so everyone knows what to do in case of power line contact.

-For Tools & Equipment Other than Cranes & Derricks Used in Construction: Always Observe the 10-Foot Rule
+For Tools and Equipment Other than Cranes and Derricks Used in Construction: Always Observe the 10-Foot Rule

-- OSHA requires that you keep yourself and your equipment (other than cranes or derricks used in construction) AT LEAST 10 feet away from overhead power lines carrying up to 50 kilovolts (kV).
+- OSHA requires that you keep yourself and your equipment (other than cranes and derricks used in construction) at least 10 feet away from overhead power lines carrying up to 50 kV.
 If you are unsure of the voltage, contact your FirstEnergy electric company. - Higher-voltage lines require greater clearances.
-Contact your FirstEnergy electric company for clearance information. - If your job requires you to work closer than 10 feet from power lines, call your FirstEnergy electric company well in advance to make safety arrangements. - Electrical safety distances given here are minimums. - Always use the maximum possible distance, and clearly mark boundaries to keep workers and equipment the required distance away.
+Contact your FirstEnergy electric company at 1-888-LIGHTSS for clearance information. - If your job requires you to work closer than 10 feet from power lines, call your FirstEnergy electric company well in advance to make safety arrangements. - Electrical safety distances given here are minimums. - Always use the maximum possible distance, and clearly mark boundaries to keep workers and equipment the required distance away.

-Cranes & Derricks in Construction
+Cranes and Derricks in Construction

-- Keep the crane boom and load at least 20 feet away from lines up to 350 kV and 50 feet away from lines over 350 kV and up to 1000 kV. - Always assume the line is energized, and allow nothing closer unless you have confirmed with the utility owner/operator that the line has been de-energized. - As voltage increases, clearance distances also increase.
-Contact your FirstEnergy electric company and consult the OSHA regulations at https://www.osha.gov/ for specific clearance requirements and encroachment prevention precautions. - Once you have established the required clearance, clearly mark a boundary with tape, signs or barricades. - Whenever cranes or derricks are used in construction on your job site, contact your FirstEnergy electric company well in advance so any necessary facility protection arrangements can be made.
+- Keep the crane boom and load at least 20 feet away from lines up to 350 kV and 50 feet away from lines over 350 kV and up to 1000 kV. - For specific clearance requirements and other required encroachment prevention precautions, consult osha.gov. - If voltage is unknown, contact your FirstEnergy electric company. - Once you have established the required clearance, clearly mark an obvious boundary to keep workers and equipment the required distance away.

+If your job requires additional safety precautions, contact your FirstEnergy electric company well in advance so appropriate arrangements can be made.